pateskinasy/pateskinasy.github.io/_posts/2022-07-23-of-course-you-are-not-a-shady-supplier.md

 ---
 title: Of course you are not a shady supplier
-excerpt: And your prospective customers are certainly aware of your ethical credentials, right?
-If not, your employees certainly are.
+excerpt: And your prospective customers are aware of your ethical credentials, right?
+How aware are your employees?
 header:
   #overlay_image: /assets/images/writinghabit.jpg
   #caption: "Photo credit: [**Unsplash**](https://unsplash.com)"